AllenWangYi/AllenWangYi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Yi Wang is currently pursuing a master’s degree in Mechanical Engineering with a concentration in Robotics at Columbia University.
-His areas of research and academic interest are extensive and diverse, encompassing subjects such as dynamic motion planning, feedback control synthesis, and machine learning.
-Within the field of dynamic motion planning, he explores the theoretical and computational principles that govern the movement and behavior of robotic systems.
-In the area of feedback control synthesis, Yi Wang is dedicated to designing and implementing algorithms that allow systems to adjust and optimize their performance in real time.
-Additionally, his work in machine learning focuses on developing and employing algorithms that enable computers to learn from and make predictions or decisions based on data.
-Through a combination of theoretical study and practical application, Yi Wang’s research contributes to the advancement of knowledge in these fields and aligns with the broader goals in Robotics.
+I am currently pursuing a master’s degree in Mechanical Engineering with a concentration in Robotics at [Columbia University](https://www.me.columbia.edu/).
+Meanwhile, I am working as a research assistant at WELL lab supervised by [Prof. Xiong](https://www.xiaobinxiong.info/about), developing a novel robotic system, [PogoX](https://arxiv.org/abs/2309.13737).

+I received my B.S. in Mechanical Engineering from the Sichuan University.

+My research focuses on the control and optimazation of robotic locomotion.
+I place particular interest in enabling robots to interact autonomously, efficiently, and safely with either their physical environment and human.
+To realize these goals, I integrate concepts from optimization, control theory, and machine learning.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.